dipankar-datta/sitar/README.md

 >**triggerNow:** This is an optional boolean field.
 On passing this field as true, the provided eventHanler function will be triggered immediately with current data.
 This is helpful when it is understood that the target object or data is already available in the memory and it can be accessed immediately along with subscribing it. <br>

 #### **Returns**
-subscribeApiShelf returns ApiShelfSubscription object which contains subscription id and unsubscribeApiShelf() function. unsubscribeApiShelf() function helps unsubscribing the subscription.
+>**ApiShelfSubscription:** subscribeApiShelf returns ApiShelfSubscription object which contains subscription id and unsubscribeApiShelf() function. unsubscribeApiShelf() function helps unsubscribing the subscription.
 When we need to unsubscribe the APiShelf, then we can call unsubscribeApiShelf function we recieved in the ApiShelfSubscription object while subscribing the APIShelf.

 #### **Example**